dalehenrich/RowanCrooked9/README.md

-# RowanCrooked9 - spec_0002
+# RowanCrooked9 - spec_0003
-Test case for GemTalk/Rowan#816.
+Test case for GemTalk/Rowan#820.

-Generated spec_0002.gs ignoring RowanSample9-Extension1 package (which duplicates method in RowanSampl9-Extensions).

-Then using issue_816.solo script, load spec_0002.gs and then attempt to adopt the RowanSample9 project which reproduces GemTalk/Rowan#816.
+The file extensions.gs contains a new class (RowanSample9Class2) and extension methods for the classes found in [RowanSample9:spec_0082](https://github.com/dalehenrich/RowanSample9/tree/spec_0082).

+In a set of tests, projects will be created using RowanHybrid, Monticello and Rowan package conventions and topaz package format packges will be generated for each of the projects and the the projects will be loaded into the image after spec_0082 has been loaded.

+The generated packages should change the method and class categories to conform to the package convention.